Life at the Beach

 This clan loves the red and pink sands of the Island's south shore where all shapes and sizes are found wading in the quiet, shallow water that is warm as bath water.
 Many members of this group are treasure seekers, finding snails, starfish, minnows and shells of all kinds.
 Best family beaches: Tea Hill, Chelton Beach, PEI National Park, Northumberland, Red Point and Argyle Shore.

 Equipped with a bucket and shovel, the clam digger is looking for a delicious snack of steamed soft-shell bar clams or quahaugs.
 This group chases squirting holes all over the low-tide shore, capturing the delicious Island shellfish.

 The Beach Hugger

 This beach goer is hungry for knowledge and wants to absorb all the fascinating facts of PEI's beach ecology, geology and archaeology.
-May be identified by his notebook, camera and guidebooks.
-Best learning beaches: any of the beach interpretive programs within PEI National Park, Jacques Cartier, Cedar Dunes and Red Point.
+May be identified by notebook, camera and guidebooks.
+Best learning beaches: Any of the beach interpretive programs within PEI National Park, Jacques Cartier, Cedar Dunes and Red Point.

 Adventurer at Sea

 This shoreline species is more often spotted in or on the water.
 May be carrying a paddle, sailing on a board or found on the deck of an excursion boat.
 Sometimes equipped with a mask and snorkel.
 May be attired in colourful or rubberized clothing.
 Best launching beaches: Souris Beach, Basin Head and Mill River.